armele/Merisyl/Gimp Maptile Plugin/README.md

 # Tiled Game Map Walkthrough
 For detailed, large roleplaying game maps an improved player experience might be achieved by making it available to your players in a "Google-maps" style of zoomable map, allowing them to see the full detail of your map while still having good browsing performance.

+An example can be found on the [Merisyl Gazette](https://new.merisyl.com/gazette/), which is an ongoing work in progress for my Pathfinder 2E campaign world.

 This walkthrough shares one approach for achieiving this.
 This is not an original idea by any means, and what I've done builds on a variety of sources (listed below).

 ## Tools Used:
 * [Worldographer](https://worldographer.com/) (map creation):